Upsert data

 Send upserts in parallel

-Using the standard Pinecone SDKs, all vector operations block until the response has been received.
+Send multiple upserts in parallel to help increase throughput.
+Vector operations block until the response has been received.
 However, they can be made asynchronously as follows:

-gRPC Python SDK
+Python SDK with gRPC

 To install the gRPC version of the SDK: